 It then introduces my master recipe with lots of detail and answers all the questions you may have as you make sourdough.
 The book also discusses how the different flours will behave in doughs.

 The recipes that follow include all of these flours too, in varying quantities, with tips about how the doughs will feel and behave, adding extras into doughs and handling doughs differently to make other things.
 They include full sized loaves, baby loaves, rolls, sandwich loaves, coil filled rolls, focaccia, same day recipes and crackers.

-My new second book benefits from the fact that I’ve done even more sourdough making and baking in my kitchen since my first book, utilizing the help and guidance I’ve been able to give others.
+My second book benefits from the fact that I’ve done even more sourdough making and baking in my kitchen since my first book, utilizing the help and guidance I’ve been able to give others.
 I learn more about this wonderful world daily and this is what I’ve worked hard to share.